 GAM101 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Design Q
+Introduction to Game Design

-Whether the goal is to become a game designer, artist or programmer will explore what career paths lay ahead in the respective areas of ga and develop awareness of the many positions within the game indust to express complex game ideas, students will apply professional docu convert their own game playing skills to tools used to analyze popular greatest games tick. ne development through an understandi ry.
-By learning fundamental design and mentation techniques to their projects. ng of the game design process visualization techniques needed Students will also learn how to
+Whether the goal is to become a game designer, artist or programmer, this course is a path into the world of video game production.
+Students will explore what career paths lay ahead in the respective areas of game development through an understanding of the game design process and develop awareness of the many positions within the game industry.
+By learning fundamental design and visualization techniques needed to express complex game ideas, students will apply professional documentation techniques to their projects.
+Students will also learn how to convert their own game playing skills to tools used to analyze popular games and break down gameplay elements to discover what makes the greatest games tick.

-GAM113 CREDITS: 3 PREREQUISITE(S): GAM125

-Introduction to Game Tools \bigcirc
+Introduction to Game Tools

-Game development toolkits are the basis for industry games both cas environment by instructing in how games of all sizes and complexitie as they use the most foundational tools to build game projects.
+Game development toolkits are the basis for industry games both casual and large.
+This course introduces students to working in a toolkit environment by instructing in how games of all sizes and complexities are built within a toolkit.
+This course also provides practice for students as they use the most foundational tools to build game projects.

 GAM125 CREDITS: 3 PREREQUISITE(S): NONE

-Introduction to Game Development Q
+Introduction to Game Development

-The process of developing games is an extensive process and requires course aims to teach the full process of developing a game, from the class will cover the basics of production, as well as the various positic part in mock game projects where they will attempt to fulfill all the n process. pre-production stages to the final releas ons and their duties on a game developn e and support of a game.
-The nent team.
-Students will take
+The process of developing games is an extensive process and requires developers to understand the many intricacies of development.
+This course aims to teach the full process of developing a game, from the pre-production stages to the final release and support of a game.
+The class will cover the basics of production, as well as the various positions and their duties on a game development team.
+Students will take part in mock game projects where they will attempt to fulfill all the needs of a mock game studio to learn the many parts of the development process.

 GAM150 CREDITS: 3 PREREQUISITE(S): NONE

-Evolution of Electronic Games \bigcirc
+Evolution of Electronic Games

-This is a critical review of the technology and design history of video systems of today.
-This course will discuss primary innovators and hist such as scoring, risks and rewards, level design, interacting with AI a the development of the industry, the formation of the classical game futures of the field.
-These design lessons will be applied to simple pr still shape our industry and its products. torical figures of the industry and the ori nd interface design.
-Through analysis ar genres, the explosion of game-related te gins of game design elements nd example, students will look at echnology and the possible
+This is a critical review of the technology and design history of video games, from the first all analog machines to the powerful console systems of today.
+This course will discuss primary innovators and historical figures of the industry and the origins of game design elements such as scoring, risks and rewards, level design, interacting with Al and interface design.
+Through analysis and example, students will look at the development of the industry, the formation of the classical game genres, the explosion of game-related technology and the possible futures of the field.
+These design lessons will be applied to simple projects to reinforce how game design elements from three decades ago still shape our industry and its products.

-GAM170 CREDITS: 3 PREREQUISITE(S): GAM101

-Game Design Workshop I $\square \square$
+Game Design Workshop I

-This course explores the invention, revision and presentation of game Students will work singly and in small groups to develop game ideas, focused design documents for potential future production.
-The end-p tested by the most critical audience-your peers. compare and contrast them with publish hed games and then create
+This course explores the invention, revision and presentation of game design ideas in an atmosphere similar to a creative writing workshop.
+Students will work singly and in small groups to develop game ideas, compare and contrast them with published games and then create focused design documents for potential future production.
+The end-product will be several robust, polished game designs that have been tested by the most critical audience-your peers.

-GAM200 CRED NTS: 3 PREREQUISITE(S): GAM101

-Critical Game Studies 🔗
+Critical Game Studies

-This course is an introduction to advanced critical techniques and ap techniques of critical theory, ludology and semiotics, students will ex balance rules with freedom and risk with reward.
-This course will also the gamer and feedback loops.
-Present and future game genres will b styles of play. plore the structure of games, interaction delve into interface design, user contro with the user and how games I issues, data representation for
+This course is an introduction to advanced critical techniques and approaches to game design, analysis of games and game theory.
+Using techniques of critical theory, ludology and semiotics, students will explore the structure of games, interaction with the user and how games balance rules with freedom and risk with reward.
+This course will also delve into interface design, user control issues, data representation for the gamer and feedback loops.
+Present and future game genres will be examined and compared and contrasted among different platforms and styles of play.

-GAM218 CREDI rS: 3 PREREQUISITE(S): GAM113

 Game Scripting for Designers